DallanQ/tiny_towns/Manual.md

 #### Temple (orange church icon) (page 7)

-**Temples** are worth 0 points if they are not adjacent to at least 2 (blue building icon)  Cottages.
+**Temples** are worth 0 points if they are not adjacent to at least 2 Cottages.

 #### Almshouse (green building icon) (page 7)